 Our team will analyze potential build sites to provide you with an estimate and alert you to any factors that may increase your costs.

 Another location factor that impacts price is the project scope.
-The size of your custom home will directly impact the cost to build it.
+The size of your custom home will directly impact the cost of building it.
 Generally speaking, increasing the size of your home or the amount of work that it will take to build your home will increase the total project cost.

 If you choose to build your custom home on a lot with sloping, you will pay more for grading, foundation work, and retaining walls.
 If you select a large lot, you may spend more money on landscaping.
 Other factors may include adjustments for water table levels, reclamation needs, and tree removal.